My name is Steven Humphreys, and I am really happy you dropped by to read my poetry. All my poems are original, written by yours truly.

 I created Poetry Madness to share my poems with the world.
 This is why I added the ‘Google translator’ widget for automatic translation of site content in any language.

-Remember, words move mountains and inspire people touching their minds and hearts.
-Something you write may change someone’s life.
-There is ‘someone’ out there who is in need of what you have to say ~ your author.
+Remember, poetic words can move mountains inspiring people touching their minds and hearts.
+Something you write may actually change someone’s life.
+There is ‘someone’ out there who wants to hear what you have to say ~ your author.